 Today, numerous technological tools can help you keep track of your finances.
 For example, if you create and fund a Porte Account1 you can access Porte’s Spending Tracker.
 Here, you can input your monthly budget, and as you use your Porte Account throughout the month, you’ll be able to track how your spending aligns with your budget.

-At Porte, our members can also receive account balance alerts2 to notify them anytime their debit card is used and when a withdrawal is made from their accounts.
+At Porte, our members can also receive account balance alerts to notify them anytime their debit card is used and when a withdrawal is made from their accounts.
 Accordingly, you won’t have to just hope and trust that your account is secure.
 With account balance alerts, you’ll stay apprised of any activity.

 Open a Porte Account to take advantage of these tools and many other features!1,2